 You can also now order a Mytaxi car with your Apple Watch.
 Then, check out the map for both yours and the car’s locations, pay for your ride including a tip, and rate your trip when you arrive safely at your destination.

 What do users have to say?
 These three transportation apps have all received their fair share of praise, with many citing their ease of use and convenience as reasons to keep them on your wrist.

 Similar to airline apps, you expect some basic features from hotel apps too.
 You want to be able to find accommodation near to your location, see existing reservations, review nightly rates, and see how many stars the hotel has earned.
 Each of these free hotel apps will give you those features.
 But, what additional extras do that have that make them different from the others?

-With Booking Now you can get turn-by-turn directions and a countdown until check-in time.
+With Booking Now [No Longer Available] you can get turn-by-turn directions and a countdown until check-in time.
 When you have completed your stay, you can then rate your check-in experience.